THE CASE TODAY

 The bitter irony, of course, is the State’s fictional case has resulted in real victims.

-In addition to the 13.5 years Jeremy has lost to incarceration (1.5 years awaiting trial; 12 years post-conviction), Jeremy has suffered multiple violent assaults in prison.
-His only option for safety is protective custody — itself a torture, requiring an inmate to stay in his cell for 23 out of 24 hours, with an hour for caged recreation and a guarded shower.
+Jeremy suffered multiple violent assaults in prison.
+His only option for safety was protective custody — itself a torture, requiring an inmate to stay in his cell for 23 out of 24 hours, with an hour for caged recreation and a guarded shower.

 Today, Jeff and Julie are divorced, but both continue to find new ways of surrounding themselves with young children.
 Julie takes care of special needs children.
-Jeff has remarried, fathered two more children, and continues to display a fetish for knives.
+Jeff has remarried (to a woman who his Jeremy’s age), fathered two more children, and continues to display a fetish for knives.
 [6B]

 Furthermore, the authorities involved in this travesty investigated many other sex crimes in Litchfield County, and we are left to wonder how many other lives of children, teens, and adults have been ruined by their incompetence.
 CAIT still operates today.
-James Fletcher still practices law.
+James Fletcher still practices law–now specializing in juvenile cases.
 Only the judge who presided over Jeremy’s bench trial, Robert Brunetti, has “retired” — in 2014, after being caught up in a bribery scandal in which he admitted to leaking grand jury information.
 [6C]

-Jeremy Barney is the only person who has been held accountable in this case.
-Arrested as a senior in highschool, he has grown into his early thirties in maximum-security prison.
-Today he is represented by Katharine Goodbody, Attorney at Law, of the CT Innocence Project Post-Conviction Unit, who is presently seeking to overturn his conviction.
+Jeremy Barney is the only person who has been held accountable in this case, and for the crime of being honest, he lost 18 years of his life to prison.
+Today he is represented by Katharine Goodbody, Attorney at Law, of the CT Innocence Project Post-Conviction Unit, who is presently seeking to overturn his conviction and see justice done at last.

 This website will be updated regularly.
 Please check back for more news and notes.
 Readers with further information about the case may contact us via this page.